UWAMakers/pheme-login-example/README.md

 As a result, Makers provides an open endpoint to validate pheme credentials that abstracts the actual process.
 However, we will **not** release the code for the endpoint itself.

+## Registering

+At some point in the near(ish) future, we will implement a registration requirement in order to use this api, it would most likely be a simple case of logging in to get an api key, and then passing that key with every request.

+Watch this repo to get notified when this happens.

 ## Examples

 Examples are available in the following languages: